TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/lesson.md

-#Lesson 5.05: EarSketch Project
+# Lesson 5.05: EarSketch Project

-##Learning Objectives
+## Learning Objectives

 Students will be able to...

 * Create a complete song in EarSketch with multiple parts
 * Utilize EarSketch's features and functions

-##Materials/Preparation
+## Materials/Preparation

 * [Do Now]
 * Solution (access protected resources by clicking on "Additional Curriculum Materials" on the [TEALS Dashboard])
 * [EarSketch Editor]
 * Read through the do now and project spec so that you are familiar with the requirements and can assist students
 * Practice creating your own EarSketch song(s) to demonstrate to students and to better understand the challenges they may face in the project
 * Review [4 Steps to Solve Any CS Problem]

-## Pacing Guide
+## Day 1 Pacing
-###Day 1

 | **Duration**   | **Description** |
 | ---------- | ----------- |
 | 5 Minutes  | Do Now      |
 | 10 Minutes | Project Overview      |
 | 15 Minutes | Project Planning         |
 | 25 Minutes | Begin Project     |

-###Days 2-5
+## Days 2-5 Pacing

 | **Duration**   | **Description**             |
 |---|---|
 | 5 Minutes  | Do Now      |